Tanner-Hansen/generational-bread/README.md

 # Generational Bread

-Welcome to Generational Bread!
+Welcome to the Generational Bread!
 This is a small website where you can explore and purchase delicious homemade bread.
 Whether you're a bread enthusiast or just looking for high-quality, freshly baked goods, you've come to the right place.

 ## Table of Contents